hboutemy/sigstore-java-poc/release-signature/README.md

 Pro: easy check of each file from a package, even if it's part of a large project release

-Con: for large project releases, this can still create near 1,000 Rekor entries
+Con: for large project releases, this can still create near 1,000 Rekor entries.
+No way to search in Rekor for a jar sha256 and find the entry

 ### strategy #4: 1 descriptor per package, referenced in signed release descriptor